v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

 ## Removing inline styles from `html.js`

-Although Gatsby v2 doc states that we should stay away from html.js but, my project is setup in a way that i didn't/couldn't stay away from it(thanks `bulma`).
+Although Gatsby v2 doc states that we should stay away from html.js but, my project is set up in a way that I didn't/couldn't stay away from it(thanks `Bulma`).
 And this also meant additional refactoring.

 ## Adding the support for Layout

 This one had me most wary, I was like this cannot go well on the first try, but voila it did.
-But wait a second, there was a problem that i didn't know yet.
+But wait a second, there was a problem that I didn't know yet.

 # Problems Begin - Solving Breaking Changes

-Just when I was thinking this going all too well, i encountered my first glitch - The Netlify CMS isn't accessible anymore.
+Just when I was thinking this going all too well, I encountered my first glitch - The Netlify CMS isn't accessible anymore.

 ## `gatsby-plugin-layout` breaks Netlify CMS Admin Page

-This was a particularly nasty problem because it looks like `gatsby-plugin-layout` is trying to put layout on admin page and you don't see any way to fix it! ...but, it doesn't have much to do with it.
+This was a particularly nasty problem because it looks like `gatsby-plugin-layout` is trying to put the layout on the admin page and you don't see any way to fix it! ...but, it doesn't have much to do with it.
 After googling for hours and asking random devs online, I remembered I had another project where it didn't break the admin page.
 Solution?
 All you need to do is that you need to put `gatsby-plugin-layout` before `gatsby-plugin-netlify-cms` in `gatsby-config.js`.

 ## Netlify CMS Preview Pane stops working.